kaymanb/evolution_of_light/README.txt

 can have various properties, but most importantly they can hold a list of items as well as a single character, whether that be an NPC or our hero,  a single feature (ie: a fountain, a boulder, a staircase, a wall, or nothing).
-Tiles with a wall feature will compase most of the map, along with empty tiles that will compose the floor.
+Tiles with a wall feature will compose most of the map, along with empty tiles that will compose the floor.

 - The Items